valet-customers/labs/azure_devops/valet-audit-lab.md

 ![audit-output](https://user-images.githubusercontent.com/26442605/161104845-3d9d7493-794f-4787-9a89-3dd3c15a8a8d.png)

 ## View audit output
-The audit summary, logs, Azure DevOps yml, and GitHub yml should all be located in the scripts folder.
+The audit summary, logs, Azure DevOps yml, and GitHub yml should all be located in the `valet` folder.

-1. Under the `scripts` folder find the `audit_summary.md`
+1. Under the `valet` folder find the `audit_summary.md`
 2. Right-click the `auditsummary.md` file and select `Open Preview`
 3. The file contains the audit summary details about what can and can't be migrated to GitHub Actions.
 4. Review the file.